DarkMasterMan0/DMMod/README.md

 Vaska, Pavke, and Arsteel for item ideas and discussions.

 # Changelog
-Okay, buckle up cause it's a big ol' wall of text.
 Sorted by alphabetical order when sorting by name in File Explorer.

 data>global>excel
 * armor.txt